jmk0811/CSE-416-Project-Client/README.md

 ## Target Users

 1. People who are willing to do volunteer works but
-  A.	Do not have enough information or do not know well about volunteer works.
+  A)	Do not have enough information or do not know well about volunteer works,
-  B.	Want to manage their volunteer records and schedule effectively.
+  B)	Want to manage their volunteer records and schedule effectively,
-  C.	Want to get some kind of reward, compensation, or collectibles.
+  C)	Want to get some kind of reward, compensation, or collectibles.

 2. Volunteer works organizations, holders, who want to advertise their events and work opportunities to people.

 3. Admin
-  A.	Create contents and post articles (volunteer work opportunities).
+  A)	Create contents and post articles (volunteer work opportunities),
-  B.	Validate users’ submissions of paper certificates or photos.
+  B)	Validate users’ submissions of paper certificates or photos,
-  C.	Manage the platform.
+  C)	Manage the platform.